Bern Town Hall

 The Bern Town Hall (Rathaus Bern) is the building in Bern, Switzerland that houses the Grand Council of Bern (Grosser Rat, Grand conseil), the Executive Council of Bern (Regierungsrat, Conseil-éxecutif) and the Grand Council of the City of Bern.
 The building is part of the UNESCO World Heritage Site of the Old City of Berne and is a Swiss heritage site of national significance.

-Function

 The Grand Council of the Canton of Bern meets in the town hall five times per year for about two weeks per session.
-While the Grand Council is in session, the cantonal flag flies above the town hall.

-The Executive Council of the Canton of Bern meets in the town hall generally weekly.

-The Grand Council of the City of Bern meets in the town hall every other Thursday.

-The town hall has regular guided tours of the building.
-Many of the rooms may also be rented by the public when not in use by the cantonal and city government.